-Today marks the 68th birth anniversary of the multifaceted actor and comedian Moin Akhtar, whose roles still resonate deeply with people.
+Today marks the ninth death anniversary of the multifaceted actor and comedian Moin Akhtar, whose roles still resonate deeply with people.

 Born on December 24, 1950, Moin Akhtar entered the entertainment industry in 1966 when his parody performance as popular actor Muhammad Ali shot him into the limelight.

 After this there was no stopping Akhtar.
 His long-standing double act with writer Anwar Maqsood made him an icon, and when Bushra Ansari joined them the resulting comedy was matchless.

 Talking to Images, actor Arshad Mehmood said of Moin Akhtar: “I knew him since a long time and this would be enough to say that he was indeed a huge artist but he was not just a great artist, he was a far greater human being.”

 Acclaimed actor Samina Peerzada also shared her memories with the late comedian: “I have worked with Moin in both theatre and TV and I had an amazing time with him.
 He was truly an icon, a legend.
 There was nobody like him and there will be no one like him.
 I truly miss him,” she said.